 Preliminary interviews and questionnaires were adopted to learn about change outcomes and resource inputs anticipated by stakeholders.
-Subjects included the students, teachers, principal, Duclinain awa Bulareyaung, dancers, and teachers and students 1 Preliminary in the 2017 Dreams + Project.
+Subjects included the students, teachers, principal, Dualinain arms Bulareyaung, dancers, and teachers and students 1 Preliminary in the 2017 Dreams+ Project.
 The interviews were investigation used to learn about potential changes and duration.
 In addition, to understand the baseline situation for the stakeholders to capture the impact of the project more precisely and to apply to the principle of Do not over-claim.
-We participated in the Project and proposed Activity recommendations for optimization based on 0 observation and observation and preliminary questionnaires.
-2 recommendations Activities participated in included the main classes, summer training, rehearsals, the official performance, etc. Phase 1: Interviews At the end of the activity, we interviewed stakeholders to learn about the changes they 2 received in the course of the Project, and the value 3 and duration of such changes.
+We participated in the Project and proposed A ati-it- recommendations for optimization based on Activity observation and preliminary questionnaires.
+2 observation and recommendations Activities participated in included the main classes, summer training, rehearsals, the official performance, etc. At the end of the activity, we interviewed stakeholders to learn about the changes they Phase 1: received in the course of the Project, and the value 3 Interviews and duration of such changes.
 Subjects of interviews included students, teachers, the principal, Bulareyaung, dancers, and audiences.
-We designed an outcome questionnaire survey Phase 2: Questionnaire based on the preliminary studies and phase 1 4 interviews to account for outcomes.
-Subjects of the questionnaire survey included teachers, dancers, and audiences.
-We used phase 3 interviews to validate results of Phase 3: Validation the questionnaire, results of calculation, and 5 recommendations.
+We designed an outcome questionnaire survey Phase 2: based on the preliminary studies and phase 1 4 interviews to account for outcomes.
+Subjects of the Questionnaire questionnaire survey included teachers, dancers, and audiences.
+Phase 3: Validation We used phase 3 interviews to validate results of the questionnaire, results of calculation, and 5 recommendations.
 Subjects for outcome validation included students, teachers, the principal, Bulareyaung, dancers, and audiences.